kstenerud/ubuntu-package-fixing/README.md

     $ dquilt refresh
     $ dquilt pop -a

 Unfortunately, this requires you to add the file to quilt BEFORE you do any modifications, so if you forget to do so, you're stuck.
-An alternative method would be to make the fix (to everything EXCEPT stuff in the debian dir), then:
+An alternative method would be to make all your changes (to everything EXCEPT stuff in the debian dir), then:

-     $ git diff >debain/patches/fix-postconf-segfault.diff
+     $ git diff >debain/patches/fix-postconf-segfault.patch

+Check the patchfile to make SURE it's correct, because the next command will wipe out all your changes!

+     $ git checkout .
+     $ echo fix-postconf-segfault.patch >> debian/patches/series

 The patch file (debian/patches/fix-postconf-segfault.diff) must have a DEP3 header (http://dep.debian.net/deps/dep3):